 Feeling Anxious?
-Here's How That Can Help
+Here's How Anxiety Can Actually Help You!

 A little bit of anxiety can improve performance and focus your attention on what matters.
-Here's how.

 Recently, I was at an event with an actor.
 Together, we were about to walk onstage to address a large group of people about a project we were collaborating on.